KartulUdus/PoracleJS/docs/README.md

 #### Introduction

-PoracleJS is a NodeJS application for RocketMap WebHook alarms with amqp 🐰.
+PoracleJS is a NodeJS application WebHook alarms and live map.
-It allows for high end-user configurability using discord `!commands` and private message alarms.
+The alarms allow for high end-user configurability using discord `!commands` and private message alarms.
-Supported by [RabbitMQ](http://www.rabbitmq.com/) advanced message queueing.

 #### Links